JustRedTTG/PGE/docs/source/drawing.rst

 * size - the size / radius of the circle
 * w (no fill) - setting this to be larger than 0 will make a line circle
 * w (with fill) - setting this to 0 will make a filled circle
-* update(optional) - setting this to false will disable the automatic screen update
-* layer - the layer on witch to put the circle

 Ellipse
 -------